 Ending a relationship, moving house, starting a new job – they can all place extra demands on us emotionally and physically.
-You might find yourself worrying about everything and feeling less able to cope with things, including dealing with your asthma, or your child’s – see our page on wellbeing for parents.
+During busy or stressful times, you might find yourself worrying about everything and feeling less able to cope with things, including dealing with your asthma, or your child’s – see our page on wellbeing for parents.

 It’s OK to feel like this sometimes.
 You’re certainly not alone.
-We all have times when it feels like things aren't going so well in our lives, or when we feel stressed out dealing with change.
+We all have down days or times when we feel stressed out.

 Being able to tap into a strong support network can help you feel more in control of your asthma so that you’re able to cope with life’s ups and downs better.
-You’ll also be more likely to stick to taking your medicines exactly as prescribed.
-This helps reduce your risk of symptoms and means you’re more likely to enjoy life without asthma getting in the way.
+You’ll also be more likely to stick to taking your medicines every day exactly as prescribed.
+This will help cut your risk of asthma symptoms and means you’re more likely to enjoy life without asthma getting in the way.

 Next review due July 2022